 Next stop is a local tapas bar, but not a tapas restaurant.
 It’s one of those places where if you don’t know about it, you wouldn’t find it.
 It’s not on Tripadvisor, they don’t have a website, they’re just a small local tapas bar.
 I like it because it’s really Spanish; it’s noisy, and a lot of Spanish people hang out there.
 A lot of people like it, some people don’t.
 But visiting it with a local definitely helps in terms of appreciating and understanding this kind of bar.

 Our third bar, which is actually a restaurant, is our last stop.
 We usually choose a family-owned business with traditional, freshly prepared tapas.
 This is also a nice restaurant to spend the whole evening at.
 After the tapas, we finish with a chupito – or a shot as you say in English – and a traditional Spanish toast.
 After that we send you off to a nice cocktail bar or we leave you to enjoy the restaurant.
+That’s our standard tapas tour, but we have some other options too.

 5. You mentioned that the first bar serves pintxos, which are from the north of Spain?